 You can freeze the extra ginger or you can buy frozen ginger to save waste.

 Freezing the Soup

-You can freeze the soup if you have any left over, so make a bigger batch of it and freeze for later, this saves you time and heating costs.
+You can freeze the soup if you have any leftovers, so make a bigger batch of it and freeze it for later, this saves you time and heating costs.